uoa-smart-digital-lab/xrmux-server/README.md

 # xrmux-server
-XR MUX Server for multiplayer synchronization built in Elixir
+XR MUX Server for multiplayer synchronization of VR, AR and MR Applications built in Elixir